-AlxFe2-xO3 (x-AFO) thin films, belonging to the κ-Al2O3 family are interesting because they show room temperature ferrimagnetism and have a polar crystal structure.
-These class of materials are being studied to observe simultaneous ferrimagnetism and ferroelectricity, and possibility of coupling between the two.
-However, it is difficult to realise their ferroelectric properties at room temperature, due to low resistivity of the films.
+AlxFe2−xO3 (x-AFO) thin films, belonging to the κ-Al2O3 family, are interesting because they show room temperature ferrimagnetism and have a polar crystal structure.
+These types of materials are being studied to observe simultaneous ferrimagnetism and ferroelectricity, and the possibility of coupling between the two.
+However, it is difficult to realise ferroelectric properties at room temperature, due to the low resistivity of the films.
 In this work, we have optimized the synthesis conditions to obtain x-AFO (0.5 ≤ x ≤ 1) thin films with high resistance.
 While magnetic measurements confirmed room temperature ferrimagnetism of the films, the maximum magnetization was observed for the composition x = 0.8.
 In addition, the Curie temperature was found to be influenced by oxygen pressure during deposition.
-Ferroelectric measurements on the films showed small remnant polarization (~ 0.5 – 2 μC/cm2).
-In contrast, the predicted polarization from first principles calculations was calculated to be between 21 - 26 μC/cm2.
-The analysis also suggested that ferroelectric domain switching occurs through shearing of in-plane oxygen layers.
-Presence of multiple in-plane domains which oppose polarization switching of adjacent domains, is suggested to be the cause for the small observed polarization.
+Ferroelectric measurements on the films showed small remnant polarization (∼0.5–2 μC cm−2).
+In contrast, the predicted polarization from first principles calculations was calculated to be between 21 and 26 μC cm−2.
+The analysis also suggested that ferroelectric domain-switching occurs through shearing of in-plane oxygen layers.
+The presence of multiple in-plane domains, which oppose polarization switching of adjacent domains, is suggested to be the cause of the small observed polarization.
 The magnetocapacitance measurements showed weak magnetic coupling with the capacitance.